sosropartono/iOS102_Prework-/README.md

-## Introduce Yourself!
+## Introduce Student!

 ### App Description
 App that allows you to create a alert by filling in information about yourself!
+Application takes information on your name, hobby and number of pets!

 ### App Walk-though